This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

-- EPCOT: Yorkshire Fish Shoppe (outdoors, United Kingdom), between Mission: SPACE and Test Track (outdoors, Future World), Akershus Royal Banquet Hall (indoors with A/C, Norway; as seen below)
+- EPCOT: Morocco Pavilion (outdoors), Between Mission: SPACE and Test Track (outdoors, Future World), Akershus Royal Banquet Hall (indoors with A/C, Norway; as seen below)

 Disney transportation: If you’re using Disney transportation, you must keep your mask on at all times.